 - United's pet kennel types and requirements

 Thinking size-wise before you hit the skies

-The way to prepare for your trip will likely depend on whether or not your pet is traveling in the cabin or in cargo hold, so find that out as soon as possible.
+The way to prepare for your trip will likely depend on whether or not your pet is traveling in the cabin or cargo hold.

 * Remember that all pet crates and carriers must comply with the International Air Transport Association’s (IATA’s) rules and regulations.